Course Outline

 1. Introduction to editing, punctuation, and basic grammar

-2. Editing for different genres: academic, journalistic, with a dash of creative
+2. Editing for different genres: academic, journalism, and social media

 3. Advanced editing, plain language, and online editing